 interpretation.

 of S-100 based data products appears the most required project.
 The waters of Singapore, Singapore harbor and the adjacent Malacca Strait offer an excellent test area and will definitely be of interest for stakeholders.
-Special emphasis should be put on the parallel existence of S-57 ENCs and S-101 ENCs for many years to come.
-In order to address the specifics of Singapore Harbor, funds should be allocated to define and produce S-131 Harbor information data sets.
+Special emphasis should be put on the strategic goal to arrive to full coverage rapidly with S-101 ENCs through native production and S-57 upgrade conversion.
+In order to address the specifics of Singapore Harbor, funds should be allocated to define and produce S-131 Marine Harbor Infrastructure data sets.
+This would also gain the interest of the associated service providers so far not in reach of the S-100 framework.